zzhang82/web422/Code Examples/week5/README.md

 This example illustrates how we can use React to create a SPA (Single Page Application) with multiple routes (including those with parameters, as well as a "Not Found" page).
 The application also shows how we can read and write "Employee" data using our Teams API.

 **Note:** The application is currently configured to look to "http://localhost:8081" for a running version of the Teams API.
-To get the example working for your specific API, the App.js file (defining the routes) will need to be updated.
+To get the example working for your specific API, the App.js file (defining the routes) will need to be updated to point to your Heroku API

 #### Routes